 Present location: Map

 May 4th remembrance

 May 4th is the Dutch national remembrance day for the fallen of World War Two.
 Since 1994 an annual ceremony is being organized at the memorial.
-Supported by gay- and lesbian choirs, an honorary guard of the Netherlands police and fire brigade, speeches are given by leading persons from the LGBT community and special guests from the Dutch and international society.
-The well being, political- and legal developments on the subject of LGBT rights being at the core of their content, and in the light of World War Two.
+Supported by gay- and lesbian choirs, an honorary guard of the Netherlands police and fire brigade, speeches are given by leading persons from the LGBTI community and special guests from the Dutch and international society.
+The well being, political- and legal developments on the subject of LGBTI rights being at the core of their content, and in the light of World War Two.
 The city of The Hague is always being represented by members of the municipal assembly and/or an alderman.
 Since 2015 the amount of public present on May 4th has grown significantly to approximately 250 people.

 The ceremony usually starts at 7:30 p.m. and ends at approximately 8:20 p.m.
 Following Dutch tradition, after the Tattoo signal has been played on a trumpet, we hold two minutes of silence at 8:00 p.m., followed by the Netherlands national anthem, after which flowers are being laid down by the memorial, first by officials, followed by the public.

 The memorial has an increasingly significant function for the LGBTI community in The Hague; as a sign of visibility within society, as a connecting symbol and as a beacon for vigilance against oppression.
 For example, additional activities at the memorial were organized on the occasions of Coming Out Day, the The Hague Pride Walk and a commemoration for the tragedy in Orlando in 2016.

 Written by: Foundation International Homomonument The Hague (Dutch: Stichting Internationaal Homomonument Den Haag) (2019)